 Almost all adults in the trial (99% of participants) recovered and returned to non-hypoglycemic blood glucose levels within 15 minutes of taking Zegalogue.

 Zegalogue joins Baqsimi and Gvoke as a next-generation rescue glucagon.
 Each of these glucagon options have been shown to resolve hypoglycemia fast and effectively, and without the need to mix dry powder and liquid – that’s what classifies them as “next-generation.”

 Zealand launched a comprehensive patient support program, Zealand Pharma ConnectedCare, that includes affordability resources, reimbursement, and educational support.
 Eligible individuals can use a co-pay savings card (which allows up to two Zegalogue fills for $25), receive free shipments of Zegalogue to their homes, and access other forms of assistance.

 People with diabetes who are on insulin or glucose-lowering medications like sulfonylureas are at the greatest risk of severe hypoglycemia.
 To learn more, read Hypoglycemia Preparedness: How to Know Before You Go Low.

 Want to learn more about severe hypoglycemia and next-generation glucagon?
-Our upcoming diaTribe Musings event, Taking the Fear out of Low Blood Sugar: Next-Generation Glucagon, will feature representatives from the companies that make emergency glucagon.
-Click here to register for the event.
+Our diaTribe Musings event, Taking the Fear out of Low Blood Sugar: Next-Generation Glucagon, featured representatives from the companies that make emergency glucagon.
+Click here to read highlights from the event.